TimDTTP/LearningCPP/leetcode/largestNumber/README.md

 - This is to get even base for all values to compare
 - sort vector by pair.second in descending order
 - iterate through vector and append string to solution

+Edit:
+Values that have the same level of priority should prioritize the "shorter" values.
+This is so that the trailing zero is at the end.